The Quick Version

 • Neuroticism trigger: "Zero disruption to your current workflow.
 Full rollback if needed"

-This is not about writing five separate emails.
-It is about having these variants available so you can lead with the right trigger for each prospect.
+You're not writing five separate emails.
+You're building a toolkit of variants so you can lead with the right trigger for each prospect.

 2. Establish baseline scores

-Run your existing key messages through a message analyzer to establish where you are today.
-Most teams discover they over-index on one or two personality types (usually matching the founder's or CMO's natural style) and have significant gaps elsewhere.
+Run your existing key marketing content through a content analyzer to see where you stand today.
+Most teams discover they over-index on one or two personality types (usually matching the founder's or CMO's natural style) and have significant gaps everywhere else.

 • Does this cover at least 3 of 5 personality types?